 How to ensure the happiest time of the year doesn’t become the most stressful, according to experts...

-With the pressure on to put up the most insta-worthy decs and rustle up a Michelin-standard lunch, it’s not surprising that most us feel more frantic than festive right now.
+With the pressure on to put up the most fabulous decorations and rustle up a Michelin-standard lunch, it’s not surprising that most us feel more frantic than festive right now.
 But don’t panic!
 Follow these tips to have yourself a very merry (and stress-free) Christmas.

 Why planning is crucial